Skip to Content Skip to Navigation Show Trail Map Show About the Trail Show Important Trail Details Read Trail Reviews

 Easy trail with modified or hardened surface, and gentle hills or occasional steps.
 Clear directional signage.
 No bushwalking experience required.
 May be suitable for assisted wheelchair users (if ramps are provided at steps).

-The 6.2 kilometre Bidi Bo Djinoong (Trail with views forever) offers fantastic views of the ocean (Wardun), city and bushland.
+The 6.2km Bidi Bo Djinoong ('trail with views forever') offers fantastic views of the ocean (Wardun), city and bushland.
 The sea and Rottnest Island are woven into the dreaming stories and song lines of the local Noongar people.
 Enjoy the stories along the route.

 Views of City Beach Groyneaz